Posted on behalf of Stephens, Anderson & Cummings on Jan 13, 2015 in Auto Accidents

 The cause of the accident is still under investigation, and it is not known if Templeton was wearing a seat belt.

-The attorneys at Stephens, Anderson & Cummings offer their sympathies to the family and friends of Lucas Templeton.
+The personal injury lawyers at Stephens, Anderson & Cummings offer their sympathies to the family and friends of Lucas Templeton.

 Large trucks like tractor-trailers take a significant amount of time to stop, and often begin slowing down well ahead of the rest of traffic.
 When you are sharing the road with large trucks, always remain vigilant for changes in traffic patterns which may cause a large vehicle to change its driving behavior.